openclimatefix/ocf-template/README.md

 > The development section might be contained within the documentation, in which case
 > remove the *Development* section, and instead specify links to the relevant parts
 > of the documentation in the *Documentation* section.

+### Running the test suite

+The couple of commands, and perhaps additional dependencies, to run the test suite of the application or service.

 ## Contributing and community